Academic Requirements to Graduate

 - Click here for more information on the Muir Commencement Ceremony.

-- Information regarding Invitation Letters for graduating international students and their family members.
+- Information regarding Visa Support Letters for graduating international students and their family members.

 - Read about All-Campus Events related to Commencement.